 Your doctor may make an evaluation based on your signs and symptoms and a sleep history, which you can provide with help from someone who shares your bed or your household, if possible.

 You're likely to be referred to a sleep disorder center.
 There, a sleep specialist can help you determine your need for further evaluation.

-Such an evaluation often involves overnight monitoring of your breathing and other body functions during sleep.
-Home sleep testing may also be an option.
-Tests to detect sleep apnea may include:
+An evaluation often involves overnight monitoring at a sleep center of your breathing and other body functions during sleep.
+Home sleep testing also might be an option.
+Tests to detect sleep apnea include:

 - Nocturnal polysomnography.
 During this test, you're hooked up to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.

 Home sleep tests.
 Your doctor might provide you with simplified tests to be used at home to diagnose sleep apnea.
 These tests usually measure your heart rate, blood oxygen level, airflow and breathing patterns.